Emily Osment: 2013–2021: Cleaners, Young & Hungry, and return to music as Bluebiird

 In 2014, she debuted as the lead role in the new ABC Family TV series Young & Hungry, produced by Ashley Tisdale.
 Osment plays Gabi, a feisty young blogger hired as the personal chef to a young San Francisco tech entrepreneur.
 The pilot episode, which aired on June 25, 2014, garnered 1.08 million views in the U.S.

-In 2015, one of the projects Osment is involved in is the movie Love Is All You Need?
+Osment appeared in the 2015 movie Love Is All You Need?
 The film, which also stars Briana Evigan, is an independent drama set in a world where being gay is normal and heterosexual people are intimidated.
 In August 2015, Osment was booked for a recurring role on the third season of the CBS series Mom.
 She played Jodi, a girl living on the street who was a drug addict; Christy (Anna Faris) and Bonnie (Allison Janney) helped her stay clean and find a job.
 The third season premiered on November 5, 2015.
 But Jodi died from a drug overdose in midseason, a decision made with the creation of the character.

-Emily Osment confirmed through her official Facebook page, that on March 8, 2019, International Women's Day, she released her first single as a new musical alias Bluebiird, "Black Coffee Morning", followed by "Sailor" on April 26 and "Good Girl" on June 21, respectively.
+Osment confirmed through her official Facebook page, that on March 8, 2019, International Women's Day, she released her first single as a new musical alias Bluebiird, "Black Coffee Morning", followed by "Sailor" on April 26 and "Good Girl" on June 21, respectively.
 She released an EP under the alias titled When I Loved You on September 27.

 Also in 2018, she was cast in a recurring role as Theresa, an acting student in The Kominsky Method.
 The series ran for three seasons, and Osment received two nominations for a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
 The third and final season premiered on May 28, 2021.

 On October 8, 2021, Osment's new sitcom, Pretty Smart premiered on Netflix.

+2022–present: Young Sheldon and Georgie & Mandy's First Marriage

-In 2022, she joined the cast of Young Sheldon as Mandy, the weather girl who becomes Georgie’s love interest and eventually pregnant with his child.
-She has been promoted to series regular starting with the sixth season.
+In 2022, she joined the cast of Young Sheldon as Mandy McAllister, the television "weather girl" who becomes Georgie's love interest and eventually pregnant with his child.
+She was promoted to a series regular starting with the sixth season.

+In 2023, Osment portrayed Magan Fieramusca in the Lifetime film Stolen Baby: The Murder of Heidi Broussard as part of its "Ripped from the Headlines" feature films" which detailed the titular crimes done by Osment's character.

+In January 2024, it was announced that a spin-off series of Young Sheldon called Georgie & Mandy's First Marriage, focused on Georgie Cooper and Mandy McAllister and starring Osment and Montana Jordan, was slated for the 2024–25 season on CBS.
+The series premiered on October 17, 2024.